Graduate Fellowship & Faculty Research Program

 If the student's GPD and advisor are the same, is another letter required?

-Can the student suggest that they teach the same class twice, or can it be one class repeating over the Fall and Spring semesters?
+Can students suggest that they teach the same class twice, or can it be one class repeating over the Fall and Spring semesters?

-Students can suggest teaching the same class twice, but there has to be a compelling reason for why they are doing this.
-Suggestions for two different classes related to their research would carry more weight than one to repeat the same class.
+Students can suggest teaching the same class twice, but there has to be a compelling reason why.
+Plans to teach two different classes related to their research would carry more weight than one for repeating the same class.

 Can a department make two separate nominations- one that pairs one student with one professor and the other that pairs one student with two professors?